My Story infection episodes, but they were sporadic.

 Due to these heartburns, I performed a new urine culture on 29 December 2015 with negative results, with only calcium oxalate crystals as sediment.

 The heartburn didn’t go away even without cystitis, so on January 8, 2016, I contacted a urologist because I had read about some strengthening Ureaplasma therapies on the internet.
-This second experience with an STD specialist was a little more satisfying, even if, once he had listened to my story, he replied that patients like me are a “problem” for gynaecologists and urologists because they don’t know how to treat us and that “only the good God” could know when these annoyances would pass.
+This second experience with an STD specialist was a little more satisfying, even if, once he had listened to my story, he replied that patients like me are a “problem” for ureaplasma gynaecologists and urologists because they don’t know how to treat but only check us and that “only the good God” could know when these annoyances would pass.
 However, he performed an ultrasound of the kidneys and bladder, analysed the residue and prescribed a fresh cytological examination for 3 days to be carried out in pathological anatomy.
-All were negative Ureaplasma tests.
+All were negative.

 He told me the oxalates I saw in my urine were not a problem and would never become stones if I drank water.